TRIPURA RAHASYA

 that highly accomplished girl continued: Bravo Prince!

 Be steady!
 My father is about to come.
 Tell him all.
-As she
+As

 was saying this Vyaghrapada, the great saint, arrived,